linnotendal/HappyPlantsGrupp2/README.md

-# Legacy Web Application Improvement
+# Happy Plants - Legacy Web Application Improvement

 This repository contains a legacy web application originally developed by a previous student group.
 The purpose of this project is to analyze, improve, test, and extend the application as part of a system development course.

 ## Project Scope
 - Improve code quality and structure